tbishaw-stat6250/course-questions-wiki/week-07/README.md

 [Course Textbook Chapter 11, Problem 3]
-- *Question* (cli19-stat6250): What are other potential uses for FIRST. and LAST. statements?
+- *Question* (cli19-stat6250): What are other potential use cases for FIRST. and LAST. statements?
+- *Answer* (cli19-stat6250): One use case is FIRST. and LAST. can be used to compare observations to see if there are any duplicate rows.